Card basics

 The Ink Business Premier has several redemption options:

-• Travel: Use your points for flights, hotel stays, car rentals, activities, and cruises through the Chase Ultimate Rewards portal.
+- Travel: Use your points for flights, hotel stays, car rentals, activities, and cruises through the Chase Travel portal.

 In most cases, you get a value of 1 cent per point for your cashback rewards regardless of the redemption option you choose.
 So 10,000 points typically equal $100.

 One exception is using Amazon’s Shop with Points program.
-This program only offers 0.8 cents per point.
-So 10,000 points equal $80 for this redemption option, which is much less valuable.
-That’s why it can make more sense to use the cashback redemption option and shop on Amazon using cash to avoid losing value.
+This program only offers 0.8 cents per point, so 10,000 points equals $80 for this redemption option, which is much less valuable.
+That’s why I typically opt for cash back: I get the maximum amount and can use the cash however I need it.

 Ink Business Premier Credit Card FAQ